azee/loki/README.md

 Future versions
 ========================
 In Java 8 method parameter names will be available in runtime even if the code was compiled without -d attribute.
-So parameterNumber will be replaced with a parameterName.
+So parameterNumber will be replaced with parameterName.